ngc7293/cutestation/README.md

 executable per module, using the syntax `<module>.test`.
 They can be found in the `build/bin` directory.

+**Coverage is currently disabled.
+We'll be back soon.**

 After running tests, you can generate the coverage report with `ninja coverage`.
 Detailed coverage information will be written to `build/coverage.html`.

 **Note**: Linux will purposefully keep TCP sockets alive for a certain time after they are closed.
 This will cause the TCP Server tests to fail if called repeatedly.
-These failures can be ignored.
+These failures can be ignored (the tests are DISABLED in gtest)